-Eric’s earthy voice is the perfect complement to Stephen’s high-altitude tenor.
+Eric Gunderson's earthy voice is the perfect complement to Stephen's high-altitude tenor.
 The guys happily share lead vocals, harmonize like a church choir, and bolster their band with their own guitar work.
-“Stephen and I have always been on the same page as far as the vision for Love and Theft and what we want it to be,” says Eric.
-“We feel like we have made the record we’ve always wanted to make.”
+"Stephen and I have always been on the same page as far as the vision for Love and Theft and what we want it to be," says Eric.

 While Johnny Cash and Orbison are both enormous influences, it might surprise fans to learn who the duo's favorite artist is.
 "Hands-down, Elvis," says Stephen.
 "My dad was really into him, so I got into him.
 I was all over Elvis growing up."